tsvetelinpetrov/ck3_bulgarian_localization/README.md

 () = Optional

 Anyone can use these files, but if you're going to share them publicly, it's necessary to give credits to the mod contributors and organizers!

+This mod includes the CyrillicOld font which is used in displaying the names over the game map.